ABC guide to applying for Child Support/Child Maintenance

 Get hold of all your proof of income.
 E.g. pay slips.
 If you are not working for an employer, you should get hold of proof that you earn a certain amount of money per month.
 If you are unemployed, that is in order.

-Find out all the details of the person from whom you are requesting maintenance from, e.g. his/her home and work address and identity number.
+Find out all the details of the person from whom you are requesting maintenance.
+For example, his/her home and work address and identity number.

 Go to the Maintenance Court closes to your area and obtain an “Application for Maintenance Order Form” also referred to as “Form A”.